Interpersonal attraction: Propinquity effect

-The propinquity effect relies on the observation that: "The more we see and interact with a person, the more likely he or she is to become our friend or sexual partner."
-This effect is very similar to the mere exposure effect in that the more a person is exposed to a stimulus, the more the person likes it; however, there are exceptions.
+The mere-exposure effect, also known as the propinquity effect or the familiarity principle, states that the more a person is exposed to something, the more they come to like it.
+This applies equally to both objects and people, so in the context of interpersonal attraction, this means that the more we see and interact with a person, the more likely they are to become our friend or sexual partner.
+However, there are exceptions.
 Familiarity can also occur without physical exposure.
 Recent studies show that relationships formed over the Internet resemble those developed face-to-face, in terms of perceived quality and depth.

-Exposure effect

-The exposure effect, also known as the familiarity principle, states that the more a person is exposed to something, the more they come to like it.
-This applies equally to both objects and people.
 A clear illustration is in a 1992 study: the researchers had four women of similar appearance attend a large college course over a semester such that each woman attended a different number of sessions (0, 5, 10, or 15).
 Students then rated the women for perceived familiarity, attractiveness and similarity at the end of the term.
 Results indicated a strong effect of exposure on attraction that was mediated by the effect of exposure on familiarity.
 However, exposure does not always increase attraction.
 For example, the social allergy effect can occur when a person grows increasingly annoyed by and hypersensitive to another's repeated behaviors instead of growing more fond of his or her idiosyncrasies over time.